2013 Asian Junior Badminton Championships: Venue

 This tournament was held at Likas Indoor Stadium in Kota Kinabalu, Sabah, Malaysia.

 Medalists

-In the mixed team event, China claim the title after defeat South Korea with the score 3–1.
+In the mixed team event, China claimed the title after defeating South Korea with the score 3–1.
 In the individuals event, China ensure two titles after won the men's and women's doubles event.
 Malaysia, Japan, and South Korea seize a title by winning the men's singles, women's singles and mixed doubles events respectively.